ringanta/terraform-provider-jenkins/docs/resources/local_user.md

 # jenkins_local_user Resource

 Manage local user on the Jenkins system.
-The target Jenkins ssytem must use Jenkin's own user database as its security realm.
+The target Jenkins system must use Jenkin's own user database as its security realm.

 ## Example Usage